Palm Springs!

 Cunning bakers have responded, not with an authentic baguette but with a preservative-laden, turd-shaped travesty called — with callous humour — a French Stick.
 It’s exactly the same rubbish they extrude into white loaves but delivered in a staggeringly inconvenient shape.
 Trying to eat a sandwich made with one is like trying to fellate a torpedo.

-Rigos the neighborhood
+Rigos the Neighborhood

-Quoted in New York Times
+Quoted in the New York Times

 Rochelle and I were quoted in the New York Times again, this time in the Sunday magazine, in a travel article about people who base their vacations around food, so-called “gastronauts.”